Vaishnavi-sheoran/Sales-Power-BI-Dashboard/README.md

 # Sales-Power-BI-Dashboard

-1. Dataset Overview
+1. Dataset Overview:-
 The sales dashboard data analysis project utilizes a comprehensive dataset that contains the following columns:
 Row ID,Order ID,Order Date,Ship Date etc.

-2. Insights
+2. Insights:-
 Through meticulous analysis, several key insights have been derived from the dataset:

 Total Sales: The total sales amount to $1.6 million.